Softholder/broccoli/README.md

 # Access methods
 1. Development mode: visit "http://localhost:8022" after running "npm run serve".
-2. Production mode: executing "npm run build" then enter dist directory, open "index.html" directly with your browser
+2. Production mode: execute "npm run build" then enter dist directory, open "index.html" directly with your browser

 # Test cases
 Click "Request an invite" to open a form and input values as follows, click "Send" to see the result.